 - Track and monitor your training sessions.
 Testing is an instantaneous picture of your preparedness that can be affected by various elements, like fatigue, nutrition, sleep, emotional condition and so on.
 Monitoring during time, instead, allows you to have a more comprehensive view of your progress during time and trace a trend line that have to be upward.
 In order to have a liable monitoring of the trend of your progress you have to be good in tracking your workouts.

 - Pay attention to the subtle differences: quality of your technique and personal feelings.
 Don’t stop working on form, because a more efficient movement will give you back a better performance.
 That feeling of confidence and easiness that comes from the full control of the movements is the result of thousand good executions of that movement, so keep on working on it.

 When you feel that you are plateauing make sure that you take a look at your training and where you can add in some variation.
-Take the first step, do small actions, but be consistent with them and keep on monitoring every changes that will occur.
+Take the first step, do small actions, but be consistent with them and keep on monitoring every change that will occur.